MFSJMenger/i3-vim-syntax/README.md

 ![Screenshot](https://raw.githubusercontent.com/PotatoesMaster/i3-vim-syntax/junk/screenshot.png)

+## Modifications

+also accept files that are named like i3/i3.*

 ## Using it

 You can install it using a Vim plugin manager ([Vundle], [Pathogen], …) or just by putting [i3.vim][i3vim] in your `~/.vim/syntax` directory.